sandip-android/WSUtils/README.md

 5).
 RequsetBody -> JSON Parameter in String format (Eg. reqBody.toString()).
 6).
 RequestName -> Simply identifier for HttpRequest which is used for identifying for Response of Request.

-<H4>Raw Form Request (Http Request in which parameter is needed to pass in NamePairValue Form).</H4>
+<H4>Form Data Request (Http Request in which parameter is needed to pass in NamePairValue Form).</H4>

 <H4>From Activity</H4>